 How the Colon Works

 The colon (large intestine) is a muscular tube that forms the last part of the digestive tract.
 It absorbs water and stores food waste.
 The colon is about 5 feet long.
-The rectum is the last nearly 5 inches of the colon.
+The last part of the colon is the rectum.
+It's about 5 inches long.

 How food moves through the colon